Channel D Pure Vinyl 3.1

 You can consider this review a follow-up to Michael Fremer's review that first appeared in Stereophile and as such I highly recommend reading Michael's review too (and check out his AnalogPlanet!).
 The notion of ripping vinyl only really works if the ripped results can stand up to the original.
 And I'll state right up front that sonically, 24/192 vinyl rips using Pure Vinyl sound lovely.
 They sound in a word marvelous and are the equal of or better many HD downloads in my digital library as long as you begin with a good-sounding piece of vinyl.
 But that's the easy part in my experience.

-For the purposes of this review, Channel D's Rob Robinson kindly loaned me his TC Electronic Impact Twin and some nifty converters to allow my Rega P3 to connect to the Twin's front-mounted Neutrik combi jack/XLR sockets (these converters also supply resistive loading for my Denon 103 phono cartridge), and also to convert the 3.5mm jacks around back to standard RCA outputs which I connected to my Leben CS-300XS integrated amp.
+For the purposes of this review, Channel D's Rob Robinson kindly loaned me his TC Electronic Impact Twin and some nifty converters, which he delivered, to allow my Rega P3 to connect to the Twin's front-mounted Neutrik combi jack/XLR sockets (these converters also supply resistive loading for my Denon 103 phono cartridge), and also to convert the 3.5mm jacks around back to standard RCA outputs which I connected to my Leben CS-300XS integrated amp.
 The Twin connects to your Mac via FireWire and performs the all-important task of taking the analog signal from the turntable and converting it into digital bits that your Mac will recognize (there are no phono inputs on a Mac).
 Since I'm going to use Pure Vinyl's RIAA EQ to unpack the digital signal, I do not need a phono stage in the loop.
 This is an important point—the idea that RIAA Equalization is best handled in the digital domain is something that Rob Robinson believes in wholeheartedly.

 The physical connections are a snap, and the software side of the Impact Twin is also fairly basic and Channel D provides an instructional PDF to assist in this setup.
 If you've ever used a USB DAC, you can easily handle this task.